aptos-labs/aptos-core/sf-stream/README.md

 # API

-This module provides a SF Streamer for pushing protobuf data from the Aptos Blockchain
+This module provides a StreamingFast Streamer for pushing protobuf data from the Aptos Blockchain

 ## Overview